Team-AxC/Bots-AxC/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please open a pull-request with the `security-issues` tag.
+To report a vulnerability, please open a pull-request with the `security-issues` tag or report the same in `Issues`.
 Team AxC will try to take action as soon as possible.

 **THANKS!** 😃\
 Team AxC